In this article, I’ll debunk the most common SEO myths that have been circulating for years.

 With the introduction of Core Web Vitals, this myth has become even more common.

-While improving Core Web Vitals can potentially lead to better rankings, they are just a kind of a “tie-breaker” in the ranking algorithm for pages that have equally good content:
+Improving Core Web Vitals can help your rankings and improve user experience.
+However, they are just a “tie-breaker” in the ranking system for pages with equally good content.

 Therefore, while site speed affects search engine rankings, it is not the primary but a minor ranking factor.